English Language (EL) Services

-Beginning in the spring of 2018, all EL students will take the English Language Proficiency Assessments for California (ELPAC).
-The ELPAC will replace the CELDT.
+Each spring all EL students will take the English Language Proficiency Assessments for California (ELPAC).
 The ELPAC will assess students in four domains: reading, writing, speaking and listening.
-The ELPAC will be used to reclassify students and to monitor their proficiency in English.
+The scores from the ELPAC will be used to exit students from the EL program and to monitor their proficiency in English.

 Please follow the links below for important information:

 Each school has their own English Language Advisory Council.
 This group of parents provides input and advice for their school's planning.
 These meetings occur three times a year.
 Please contact your school's ELC for more information.

 Additionally, the district hosts a District English Language Advisory Council (DELAC).
 This group provides input and advice to the superintendent.
 To participate in the District committee, please contact Maggie Mabery, Coordinator of Elementary Education: [email protected].